1982 Georgia Bulldogs football team: Before the season

-Season summary
+Game summaries

 Clemson

 When the two teams met on September 6, Herschel Walker wore a bulky, padded cast on his right thumb.
 In this tight game, Walker was used primarily as a decoy as he rushed 11 times for 20 yards.
 The Georgia defense made up for its injured star by shutting down Clemson, limiting the Tigers to 249 total yards of offense as the Bulldogs prevailed, 13–7.

 BYU

 Georgia next faced a tough test in Brigham Young at home on September 9.
 BYU's Tom Holmoe returned an interception 83 yards for a touchdown which tied the score at 7–7 at the half.
 BYU threw 5 interceptions and had two missed field goals in the first half.
 BYU's Steve Young connected with Scott Collie on a 21-yard touchdown pass in the 3rd quarter to give Brigham Young a 14–7 lead going into the final period.
 However, Walker rallied the Bulldogs as he led them on two scoring drives that gave Georgia the win, 17–14.
 He scored on a 1-yard touchdown run late to tie the game.
 Later still, Walker converted on a huge fourth-and-1 that enabled Georgia kicker Kevin Butler to make a 44-yard field goal in the game's closing seconds.
 Walker's game-winning drive of 40 yards to set up Butler's kick covered three minutes in all, and was keyed by his 23-yard breakaway run.
 Walker, coming back from the thumb injury, rushed 31 times for 124 yards against the Cougars.